awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 For any table or global secondary index, the minimum settings for provisioned throughput are 1 read capacity unit and 1 write capacity unit\.

 AWS places some default limits on the throughput you can provision\.
 These are the limits unless you request a higher amount\.
-To request a service limit increase see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
 + US East \(N\.
 Virginia\) Region:
   + Per table – 40,000 read capacity units and 40,000 write capacity units
   + Per account – 80,000 read capacity units and 80,000 write capacity units
 + All Other Regions:
   + Per table – 10,000 read capacity units and 10,000 write capacity units
   + Per account – 20,000 read capacity units and 20,000 write capacity units

 **Note**
  All the account's available throughput can be applied to a single table or across multiple tables\.

 The provisioned throughput limit includes the sum of the capacity of the table together with the capacity of all of its global secondary indexes\.

-In the AWS Management Console, you can see what your current provisioned capacity is in a given region and make sure you are not too close to the limits\.
+In the AWS Management Console, you can see what your current provisioned capacity is in a given AWS Region and make sure you are not too close to the limits\.
 If you increased your default limits, you can use the [DescribeLimits](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeLimits.html) operation to see the current limit values\.

 ### Increasing Provisioned Throughput<a name="limits-increasing-provisioned-throughput"></a>

 You can increase `ReadCapacityUnits` or `WriteCapacityUnits` as often as necessary, using the AWS Management Console or the `UpdateTable` operation\.
 In a single call, you can increase the provisioned throughput for a table, for any global secondary indexes on that table, or for any combination of these\.
 The new settings do not take effect until the `UpdateTable` operation is complete\.

 You cannot exceed your per\-account limits when you add provisioned capacity, and DynamoDB will not permit you to increase provisioned capacity extremely rapidly\.
 Aside from these restrictions, you can increase the provisioned capacity for your tables as high as you need\.
-For more information about per\-account limits, see the preceding section [Provisioned Throughput Default Limits](#default-limits-throughput)\.
+For more information about per\-account limits, see the preceding section, [Provisioned Throughput Default Limits](#default-limits-throughput)\.

 ### Decreasing Provisioned Throughput<a name="limits-decreasing-provisioned-throughput"></a>

-For every table and global secondary index in an UpdateTable operation, you can decrease `ReadCapacityUnits` or `WriteCapacityUnits` \(or both\)\.
+For every table and global secondary index in an `UpdateTable` operation, you can decrease `ReadCapacityUnits` or `WriteCapacityUnits` \(or both\)\.
 The new settings do not take effect until the `UpdateTable` operation is complete\.
 A decrease is allowed up to four times any time per day\.
 A day is defined according to the GMT time zone\.
 Additionally, if there was no decrease in the past hour, an additional decrease is allowed, effectively bringing the maximum number of decreases in a day to 27 times \(4 decreases in the first hour, and 1 decrease for each of the subsequent 1\-hour windows in a day\)\.

 **Important**
-Table and GSI decrease limits are decoupled, so any GSI\(s\) for a particular table have their own decrease limits\.
-However, if a single request decreases the throughput for a table and a GSI, it will be rejected if either exceeds the current limits\.
+Table and global secondary index decrease limits are decoupled, so any global secondary indexes for a particular table have their own decrease limits\.
+However, if a single request decreases the throughput for a table and a global secondary index, it will be rejected if either exceeds the current limits\.
 A request will not be partially processed\.

 **Example**
- A table with a GSI, in the first 4 hours of a day, can be modified as follows:
+ A table with a global secondary index, in the first four hours of a day, can be modified as follows:
-+  Decrease the table's WriteCapacityUnits or ReadCapacityUnits \(or both\) 4 times\.
++  Decrease the table's WriteCapacityUnits or ReadCapacityUnits \(or both\) four times\.
-+  Decrease the GSI's WriteCapacityUnits or ReadCapacityUnits \(or both\) 4 times\.
++  Decrease the global secondary index's WriteCapacityUnits or ReadCapacityUnits \(or both\) four times\.
- At the end of that same day the table and the GSI's throughput can potentially be decreased a total of 9 times each\.
+ At the end of that same day the table and the global secondary index's throughput can potentially be decreased a total of nine times each\.

 ## Tables<a name="limits-tables"></a>